• Skip to primary navigation

 A healthy side dish for most any entree.

-Add to salads, soup, or your next grilled cheese sandwich using fontina cheese.
+Add to salads, asparagus soup, or your next grilled cheese sandwich with fontina cheese.

 Make pasta and toss with asparagus and a little pesto, or make asparagus carbonara with garlic bread crumbs.